 Pursuant to section 773(b)(2)(C)(i) of the Act, where less than 20 percent of sales of a given product were at prices less than the COP, we did not disregard below-cost sales of that product because we determined that the below-cost sales were not made in substantial quantities.
-Where 20 percent or more of the respondent's comparison market sales of a given model were at prices less than the COP, we disregarded the below-cost sales because: (1) they were made within an extended period of time in substantial quantities in accordance with sections 773(b)(2)(B) and (C) of the Act; and (2) based on our comparison of prices to the weighted average of the COPs, the sales were made at prices which would not permit the recovery of all costs within a reasonable period of time in accordance with section 773(b)(2)(D) of the Act.
+Where 20 percent or more of the respondent's comparison market sales of a given model were at prices less than the COP, we disregarded the below-cost sales because: (1) they were made within an extended period of time in substantial quantities in accordance with sections 773(b)(2)(B) and (C) of the Act; and (2) based on our comparison of prices to the weighted average of the COPs, they were at prices which would not permit the recovery of all costs within a reasonable period of time in accordance with section 773(b)(2)(D) of the Act.

-Our cost tests for ULMA indicated that, for comparison market sales of certain products, more than 20 percent were sold at prices below the COP within an extended period of time and were at prices which would not permit the recovery of all costs within a reasonable period of time.
-Thus, in accordance with section 773(b)(1) of the Act, we excluded these below-cost sales from our analysis and used the remaining above-cost sales to determine NV.31
+We found that, for certain products, more than 20 percent of the ULMA's Canadian market sales during the POR were at prices less than the COP, were made over an extended period of time in substantial quantities and did not permit the recovery of all costs within a reasonable period of time.
+We therefore preliminarily excluded these sale prices as outside of the ordinary course of trade and used the remaining Canadian sale prices as the basis for determining NV, in accordance with section 773(b)(1) of the Act.